PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms.md

 tag : data structure, algorithm, python
 category: "Python for SAS"
 title: "Sorting algorithms"
-description: quick sort, bubble sort,select sort
+description: quick sort, select sort, bubble sort, merge sort, bucket sort
 author: Sarah Chen
 image: images/posts/photos/IMG_0871.JPG

 ---
-The basic data structures in Python are: dictionary, list, special lists (linked list, stack, queue).
-Basic algorithms: recursion, sorting (select sort, bubble sort, quick sort).

 Sorting algorithms are very important.
 In the Women in Mathematics summer program that I participated in Washington DC 2006 during my college junior year, the NSA director of mathematics came and gave us (16 women math college students from around the country) a talk on sorting algorithms.
 The fact that he chose to talk about sorting made me realize it is importance.
 For examples: